aclind/CalArchNet/README.md

 ### Purpose
 Founded in 2016, CalArchNet (pronounced Cal-Ark-Net) is comprised of library, archive, and museum professionals who collect, organize, describe, preserve, promote, interpret, exhibit, and provide access to records about the built environment in California.
 CalArchNet provides a twice-yearly forum so this group of professionals may:
-Learn more about California architecture
+* Learn more about California architecture
-Understand the ways California architecture records are used
+* Understand the ways California architecture records are used
-Share information and expertise
+* Share information and expertise
-Seek advice
+* Seek advice
-Build a community committed to standard practices that improve operations and services, and bring greater visibility to collections and programs
+* Build a community committed to standard practices that improve operations and services
+* Bbing greater visibility to collections and programs

 ### Goals
 CalArchNet is currently focused on exposing California architecture collections and making them easier for researchers at all levels to find.
 Leveraging existing platforms like the Online Archive of California (OAC) and creating basic records for collections without finding aids are ways CalArchNet is working to make California architectural records more discoverable.